pnp/pnpcore/docs/articles/consumer/readme.md

 host.Dispose();
 ```

-Next to creating a new `PnPContext` you can also clone an existing one, cloning is very convenient if you for example created a a context for the root web of your site collection but now want to work with a sub site.
+Next to creating a new `PnPContext` you can also clone an existing one, cloning is very convenient if you for example created a context for the root web of your site collection but now want to work with a sub site.
 Below snippet shows how to use cloning:

 ```csharp
 using (var context = pnpContextFactory.Create("SiteToWorkWith"))